 - Skin ulcers

 - Swollen lymph nodes

 These signs may be related to an issue that is completely different than breast cancer and easily treatable.
 In fact, most breast-related health problems are not cancerous.
 If you are a man having one or more of these symptoms, you should nonetheless see a doctor.
-Only a medical examination by a healthcare professional can determine the problem and the
+Only a medical examination by a healthcare professional can determine the problem and the appropriate treatment.

 The main risk factors for male breast cancer are:

 - Family history of breast cancer